 Explore more accommodation around Arenal Volcano National Park – a fantastic base for those travelling with kids.

-Your child’s homework is to write a day in the life of a Roman, so how about bringing Ancient Rome Dropdown content to life by a visit to Italy Dropdown content’s capital?
-The Flavian Amphitheatre, or Colosseum Dropdown content, the world’s largest amphitheatre, is sure to wow them with its history of gory gladiator battles.
+Your child’s homework is to write a day in the life of a Roman, so how about bringing Ancient Rome to life by a visit to Italy’s capital?
+The Flavian Amphitheatre, or Colosseum, the world’s largest amphitheatre, is sure to wow them with its history of gory gladiator battles.

 Taking a family-friendly tour is the best way to deal with crowds and to keep kids engaged.
 You’ll walk in the shoes (or rather, gladiator sandals) of a Roman fighter as he walked through the gladiators’ gate into the giant arena to engage in mortal combat.
 And you’ll go underneath to the hypogeum, where lions and bears, were kept in cages, before being brought up to take part in the bloody fighting.